-Note: This document contains side effect information about methotrexate.
-Some of the dosage forms listed on this page may not apply to the brand name Trexall.
+Note: This page contains side effects data for the generic drug methotrexate.
+It is possible that some of the dosage forms included below may not apply to the brand name Trexall.

 For the Consumer

-Check with your doctor immediately if any of the following side effects occur while taking methotrexate:More common
+If any of the following side effects occur while taking methotrexate, check with your doctor immediately:More common

 - Black, tarry stools